mzaman95/tech-prep/docs/React.md

 - **Huge Ecosystem of Libraries to Choose From**  React provides you the freedom to choose the tools, libraries, and architecture for developing an application based on your requirements.

-**2. Describe the thought process when building an application with React.**
+#### Describe the thought process when building an application with React.

 1. **Break the UI into a component hierarchy.** The first thing you’ll want to do is to draw boxes around every component (and subcomponent) in the mock and give them all names.
 To decide what should be its own component: use the same techniques for deciding if you should create a new function or object.
 One such technique is the **single responsibility principle**, that is, a component should ideally only do one thing.
 If it ends up growing, it should be decomposed into smaller subcomponents.Separate your UI into components, where each component matches one piece of your data model.
 2. **Build a Static Version in React.** Create a version with only props and no state.
 In simpler examples, it’s usually easier to go top-down, and on larger projects, it’s easier to go bottom-up and write tests as you build.
 At the end of this step, you’ll have a library of reusable components that render your data model.
 The components will only have `render()` methods since this is a static version of your app.